MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: In-Kernel Parallel Runtime

 \subsection{Runtime Optimizations}

-This subsection introduces a variety of runtime optimizations that minimize the \sys runtime overhead.
+This subsection introduces runtime optimizations that minimize \sys's execution overhead.

-\paragraph{Paged shared-memory abstraction.} In conventional GPU programming models such as CUDA and Triton, shared memory is a fast on-chip memory that is private to each thread block.
-Shared memory exists only for the lifetime of a kernel---once the kernel finishes, its shared memory is automatically released.
-In the current kernel-per-operator approach, each kernel assumes {\em exclusive} access to the entire shared memory to comply with this programming model.
-However, this design prevents cross-task software pipelining (\Cref{sec:background}), which overlaps data loading for a subsequent task with the computation of the current task, since both tasks need to access shared memory.
+\paragraph{Paged shared-memory abstraction.} In conventional GPU programming models, shared memory is a fast on-chip memory private to each thread block.
+Shared memory exists only for the lifetime of a kernel: once the kernel finishes, its shared memory is automatically released.
+In the kernel-per-operator execution model, each kernel typically assumes {\em exclusive} access to the shared memory allocated to its thread block.
+However, this assumption prevents cross-task software pipelining (\Cref{sec:background}), which overlaps data loading for a subsequent task with computation in the current task, since both tasks may need shared memory at the same time.

 To enable such pipelining, \Sys introduces a {\em paged shared-memory} abstraction.
-Shared memory is partitioned into multiple fixed-size pages, and task implementations are modified to operate on these pages instead of assuming monolithic allocation.
-A task may {\em acquire} one or multiple pages based on its shared-memory footprint and must {\em release} the pages when they are no longer needed.
-Once a task releases any of its pages, it is no longer permitted to acquire more shared memory, ensuring monotonic usage patterns that simplify scheduling.
-When the current task signals its release, \sys can immediately preallocate available pages for the next task and begin data prefetching.
-This design enables fine-grained, on-demand allocation of shared memory resources within the mega-kernel execution model.
+Shared memory is partitioned into fixed-size pages, and task implementations are modified to operate on pages instead of assuming a monolithic allocation.
+A task may {\em acquire} one or more pages based on its shared-memory footprint and must {\em release} the pages when they are no longer needed.
+Once a task releases any page, it is no longer permitted to acquire additional shared-memory pages, enforcing a monotonic usage pattern that simplifies scheduling.
+When the current task releases pages, \sys can immediately allocate available pages for the next task and begin data prefetching.
+This design enables fine-grained, on-demand allocation of shared memory within the mega-kernel execution model.

 \paragraph{Cross-task software pipelining.} To enable software pipelining across tasks executed on the same worker (\Cref{subsec:gpu-programming-model}), \sys decomposes each task into a {\em pre-loading} phase and a {\em compute} phase.
-The pre-loading phase issues data transfer instructions to fetch a chunk of the required tensor from device memory into shared memory, initializing the intra-task software pipeline but performing no computation.
+The pre-loading phase issues data transfer instructions to fetch a chunk of the required tensor from device memory into shared memory, initializing the intra-task software pipeline without performing computation.